Magnetic Resonance Angiography (MRA)

 Images of vascular structures were formerly visible only through invasive angiography or exploratory surgery.

-This non-invasive procedure can be performed on an outpatient basis, which is faster, more cost effective and is safer for the patient.
+This noninvasive procedure can be performed on an outpatient basis, which is faster, more cost-effective, and safer for the patient.

-Due to the strong magnetic field, no one with a cardiac pacemaker, ferromagnetic aneurysm clip neurostimulator, inner ear prosthesis, or any other metal or magnet sensitive objects can be allowed into the MRA scanner.
+Due to the strong magnetic field, the MRA scanner cannot be used by anyone with a cardiac pacemaker, ferromagnetic aneurysm clip neurostimulator, inner ear prosthesis, or any other metal or magnet-sensitive object.

 • Hunt Regional Center Greenville